A practical guide to your Zendesk chatbot setup in 2026

 A screenshot of the simulation mode in eesel AI, which helps refine your Zendesk chatbot setup before launch.

-• Unified knowledge: You can connect every single source of truth your company has, from old tickets to internal guides, giving your bot the complete picture.
+• Unified knowledge: Connect every source of truth your company has, from tickets to internal guides, providing a complete picture within your Zendesk environment.

-Introducing eesel AI: The ideal integration for your Zendesk setup
+Introducing eesel AI: A powerful addition to your Zendesk setup

 This video provides a detailed walkthrough of the Zendesk chatbot setup process using the Flowbuilder.